Columbia Contact Tracing Program

 As potential close contacts, the students should immediately self-quarantine while awaiting further assessment by the Columbia University Contact Tracing Team.
-Please notify the University Contact Tracing Team (212-854-9355 or firstname.lastname@example.org) as soon as possible.
+Please notify the University Contact Tracing Team at [email protected] as soon as possible.
 Upon being notified, the team will conduct the necessary contact tracing and provide guidance to the affected individuals.
 This may involve continued quarantine, symptom monitoring, or getting tested.
-If quarantine is advised, please refer to Columbia University’s quarantine guidance for students, found here.
+If quarantine is advised, refer to University quarantine guidance for students.

 For information, please reference the CDC’s Public Health Guidance for Community-Related Exposure.

 Please be aware that most interactions in public spaces, such as restrooms and elevators, do not meet the criteria of a COVID-19 close contact.
 However, given the potential role of fomite transmission (i.e. from surfaces), the practicing of protective behaviors (e.g., good hand hygiene, wearing of face covering, etc.) is of the utmost importance in these situations.
 Additionally, as a precaution, the affected areas will be closed for 24 hours and cleaned/ disinfected to ensure safe use of the space.

 In situations where a case is unable to recall close contacts or has unknown contacts in a communal area during the time they are infectious, Columbia University will use WiFI technology to help determine where affiliates are situated when on campus to assist in the Contact Tracing efforts.
 Use of the Columbia wireless network could help the Contact Tracing Team to more quickly identify the persons that may have been in contact with an individual who tests positive for COVID-19 in limited circumstance.
 The WiFi technology would only be deployed if a person tests positive for COVID-19, and was in a location on campus while infectious where they had prolonged close contact (within 6 feet for a cumulative total of 10 or more minutes over a 24 hour period) with an individual or individuals whom they do not know and cannot identify through recall.
 It would NOT be deployed if the individual recalls their close contacts, such as in the classroom, office, and residential settings.
 Examples of scenarios where this may be used include dining halls, lounges, and communal outdoor areas.